internet-director/WinApiCore/README.md

-# Simple CLI on WinApi
+# WinApi core and some utils

 ## Build mode